franckalbinet/gis-training-jelsa/master-course/src/spatial-agg.md

 **YOUR TURN ...**

-You sould come up with a map similar to the one below:
+You sould come up with a thematic analysis similar to the one below:

 <img src="img/grid-thematic-mapping.PNG" alt="drawing" width="600"/>

+We will see in a later module, how to produce a map publication ready including legend, north arrow, titles, ...